 The content of the completed Verification Control Document (VCD) shall be in conformance with the DRD in Annex B.

-The supplier shall update the Verification database within one week of the approval of a report.
+The supplier shall update the Verification database after approval of a report in line with the timescale agreed with the customer and stated in the Verification Plan.

 The intermediate issues of the Verification Control Document (VCD), reflecting the current status of the verification database, shall be made available to the Verification Control Board (VCB) upon request.